Rupak09/Rupak09/README.md

 - 🔭 I’m currently working on honing my skills to the fullest.

-- 🌱 I’m currently learning **Machine learning and Full-stack dev.**
+- 🌱 I’m currently learning **Machine learning and Full-stack web.**

 - 👯 I’m looking to collaborate on **any project.**